samplchallenges/SAMPL-containers/tutorials/CondaEnvironmentInstructions.md

-## Creating a Conda Environment Inside a Container
+## Creating a Conda Environment Inside a Container using a `miniconda` Base Image
 1. Start running a miniconda container
    * command: `docker run -it --rm continuumio/miniconda3`
 2. Create a conda environment